comp-lin-alg/comp-lin-alg-course/doc/source/L6_krylov.rst

       \end{pmatrix}

 Then, `A\hat{Q}_n = \hat{Q}_{n-1}\tilde{H}_n`.
 Using the column space
-interpretation of matrix-matrix multiplication, we see that the `n`th column is
+interpretation of matrix-matrix multiplication, we see that the `n`-th column is

    .. math::